s4ndalHat/velero-custom-plugins/README.md

 # Velero custom plugins
-This repository will contain plugins for Velero to solve usse case on restoreItemAction.
+This repository will contain plugins for Velero to solve use case during restoreItemAction.